JDegner0129/README/README.md

 I believe (in no particular order):

+- **My primary job functions are to coach, develop, and serve people.** As we state in our management philosophy at Hudl, I believe in the value of having a manager who is capable of coaching reports on the work they do every day, helping them see their path forward and grow toward it, and serving them in their efforts.
+As a leader, I push myself to steer my interactions with each of my people toward one of these three categories based on their individual preferences and needs throughout their careers.
 - **People are moving targets.** As stated well by [Kim Scott](http://firstround.com/review/warning-this-is-not-your-grandfathers-talent-planning/), peoples' performance, aspirations, and interest in growth changes over time as they take on new challenges and encounter different stages of life.
 As a leader, I'll work to understand—and routinely re-evaluate—how each of my people is performing and feeling about their career trajectory.
 - **Leveraging strengths matters more than correcting weaknesses.** Unless a weakness is causing a deficiency in performance, optimizing for peoples' strengths will lead to happier, more productive teams.
 As a leader, I seek to understand and verify my people's strengths and either find opportunities to leverage them myself or help them see those strengths themselves and use them in their day-to-day.
 - **Knowing the why is just as important as knowing the what.** I'm never satisfied by just knowing what decision has been made—I want to know _why_ it's been made.
 As a leader, I'm committed to being diligent in reasoning out a change or stance as I'm proposing it and communicating it to others to the best of my ability.